 And they should only be used when the title and/or subtitle don’t make clear that the content of the article will contain the above topics.
 For instance, if the title of an article is “The Crimes of Jerry Sandusky”, no trigger warning should be necessary as anybody who may be triggered by discussion of sexual abuse should consider avoiding the article.
 Let’s bear in mind that adult survivors are adults and not infants.
 They don’t need to be babied, they need to be respected.

-If, however, I post an article with a title like, “The Lifecycle of Tomatoes” that contains a graphic description of a sexual assault 3/4 of the way through, I have a responsibility to either post a subtitle that hints at the violence contained within.
+If, however, I post an article with a title like, “The Lifecycle of Tomatoes” that contains a graphic description of a sexual assault 3/4 of the way through, I have a responsibility to either post a subtitle that hints at the violence contained within, or to post a Trigger Warning.
 I don’t want a sexual assault survivor thinking he or she is going to read a lovely story about summertime gardening, only to discover the section too late, when he or she could have avoided that added anxiety.
 However, the actual term “trigger warning” should be my last-ditch option.

 The use of subtitles or introductions that allow a person a peek into the content without having to deeply engage can be very helpful.
 For instance, a subtitle for the Tomatoes piece could be like, “Bob Smith looks back on the summer he survived a sexual assault”, which would serve as a sufficient trigger warning without implying that survivors are a group who must be babied or even feared.

 The subtitle trick is really easy when it comes to sexualized content: “Barb Smith weaves an engrossing and highly sexualized tale of her college years at Mt Holyoke.”
 If I hadn’t have just made that one up, I would totally read that, but someone who knows that highly sexualized content is troubling for them will know to avoid it.